Home

 Peter Giddings Racing

-1953 250F GRAND PRIX MASERATI #2501 (#2523):
+1954 250F GRAND PRIX MASERATI #2501 (#2523):

 Of all the Maserati 250Fs built, without doubt the one campaigned by Peter Giddings has one of the most complex and fascinating of histories.

-At the end of the Salon, #2501 was whisked away for its racing debut at the Spanish Grand Prix – the last Formula One race of the season.
+First displayed at the Paris Salon in October 1954, it was then whisked away for its racing debut at the Spanish Grand Prix – the last Formula One race of the season.
 This race was also the first team drive for Maserati’s new star, Stirling Moss.

 Due to the Maserati’s pedal configuration being different from Moss’ own modified 250F, Moss trod on the wrong pedal at an inopportune moment, spinning off and damaging #2501.
 In the circumstances, Moss chose to revert back to his non factory Maserati 250F.
-Francesco Godia Sales was given the bent car, and did well to finish 6th.
+Francisco Godia Sales was given the bent car, and did well to finish 6th.

 #2501 continued to be the successful mainstay team car throughout 1955.
 Raced throughout Europe and Argentina, with second places achieved at the Bordeaux, Naples, and Syracuse GPs (Musso).
 Ongoing factory updating took place during the season.